facebookresearch/aepsych/docs/api_overview.md

 ![AEPsych API](assets/new_api_diagram.png)

 - **[AEPsychStrategy](../aepsych/strategy.py#L500)**: The AEPsychStrategy carrys out an experiment with a generation strategy using AxClient object for communicating with the Ax/AEPsych server and a GenerationStrategy object for defining the steps in the experiment.
-It reads strategies from configure files and call the AxClient to create experiment.
+It reads strategies from configurarion files and call the AxClient to create experiment.
 It has methods for defining the experiment, generating new points for evaluation, adding data for completed trials, checking if the experiment is finished, and plotting the results.
 The class also has a method for handling the scenario where the outcome of the experiment is not continuous, and the user will be warned that they cannot directly plot the outcome.

     - Init Args:
         - `strategy`: The `GenerationStragegy` to use.